nsbradford/ExuberantCV/CourseNotes.md

     * Use local features (must detect and match) to find corresponding points between images and construct essential/fundamental matrices
     * Good features: repeatable/precise, saliency/matchability, compactness and efficiency, locality (a feature only covers a small portion of the image)
     * Finding Corners: useful because gradients occur in both directions
+      * Harris Corners: based on approximation and error model (intensity difference) over some small shift [u, v] and some window function (Gaussian, area around a point).
+Use a second-order (quadratic) Taylor expansion to compute for very small changes, and can cancel out second derivatives!
+Simplify to calculate a M="second moment matrix", such that E(u,v) ~= [u v] M [u v].T.
+Taking the eigenvalues of M, get the amount of error change in each direction.
+If both eigenvalues are large and similarly proportioned, then there are large gradients in both directions, and you've found a corner.
+        * Step-by-step algorithm: compute gaussian derivatives at each pixel, compute second moment matrix M in Gaussian window around each pixel, compute corner response function R, threshold R, and find local maxima of response function
+      * Other corners: Shi-Tomasi used by OpenCV cvGoodFeaturesToTrack(), Brown, and others

   * 4B Feature descriptors
   * 4C Model fitting